mrdipeshashah/Strategic-Maturity-Model/README.md

 ## DATA FOUNDATIONS

-THe most critical step is collecting the right data and getting is structured in the right way.
+THe most critical step is collecting the right data and getting the right data structure.

 This Google Doc provides an example of the data required, how it should be structured.
 A copy of the Google can be made.